dy/piezo/docs/issues.md

   * ? maybe it's good there's apparent `export` indicator - easy to scan and in-place, compared to accumulated export at the end.
   → C++ exports implicitly function clauses.
   * ?
 Should we export at all?
 Maybe we can just export all by default and assign main function, as it is done in C?
+    - not having export keyword is asymmetric with import ? should we rename it to include?
+    - import signature isn't infix.
+Prefix?
+  * Exporting overloaded function that imposes tax of implementing clause selector for JS; in wasm that's not necessary.
+    * We could export for JS exactly the indicated clause?
+      ? how would we export multiple clauses?
+        → easiest would be to provide JS wrapper.
+The variety of WASM export forms is huge.

 ## [ ] Arrays: should have standard map, filter, reduce methods or not?
   * ? what if we don't deal with arbitrary-length arrays?